-Sexology and a homosexual rights movement came into existence, and had ambiguous results.
-The doctors sometimes defended homosexuals, as Hirschfeld and Havelock Ellis did and Krafft-Ebing to a lesser extent, but other doctors found therapies for aberrant desires or suggested prevention.
-Sigmund Freud came with his oedipal model that promoted coïtal, reproductive sex inside marriage.
-All over Europe new and most often more repressive sex laws were enacted.
-At the other hand, literature witnessed a homosexual Renaissance all over Europe: with Stefan George and Thomas Mann in Germany, Oscar Wilde and the uranian poets in England, Walt Whitman and Herman Melville in the USA, Charles Baudelaire, Paul Verlaine, Arthur Rimbaud, André Gide and Marcel Proust in France, Michael Kuzmin in Russia, Fernando Pessoa in Portugal, the Greek Constantine Cavafy in Egypt and Louis Couperus and de Haan in the Netherlands.
-And they were only the best known among a much larger crowd of novelists, poets and literateurs.
-8
+Sexology and a homosexual rights movement came into existence and had ambiguous results.
+The doctors sometimes defended homosexuals, as Hirschfeld and Havelock Ellis (and also Krafft-Ebing to a lesser extent), but other doctors found therapies for aberrant desires or suggested prevention techniques.
+Sigmund Freud brought his oedipal model that advocated coital, reproductive sex within marriage as healthy sexuality (see Hekma 1987; Oosterhuis 2000; Sigusch 2008).
+All over Europe, new and often more repressive criminal codes were enacted (Weeks 1977: 14; Lautmann 1992; Hekma/Meer 2011).
+On the other hand, literature witnessed a homosexual Renaissance all over Europe with Stefan George and Thomas Mann in Germany, Oscar Wilde and the uranian poets in England, Walt Whitman and Herman Melville in the USA, Charles Baudelaire, Paul Verlaine, Arthur Rimbaud, André Gide, Marcel Proust and many more in France, Michael Kuzmin in Russia, Fernando Pessoa in Portugal, the Greek Constantine Cavafy in Egypt and Louis Couperus and de Haan in the Netherlands.
+And they were only the best known among a much larger crowd of novelists, poets and writers (Meyers 1977; Summers 1995).

-1889 saw the publication of a novel on "les amitiés particulières" in the famous catholic boarding school Rolduc, De kleine republiek (The little republic) by Lodewijk van Deyssel (pseudonym of K.J.L.
+1889 saw the publication of a novel on "les amitiés particulières" ("special friendships") in the famous Catholic boarding school of Rolduc called De kleine republiek (The little republic) by Lodewijk van Deyssel (pseudonym of K.J.L.
 Alberdingk Thijm).
-The book followed closely his own experiences.
-Van Deyssel was a member of the innovative literary circle of the "Eighties" (Tachtigers) who took the examples of French decadence, naturalism and estheticism.
+The book closely followed his own experiences.
+Van Deyssel was a member of the innovative literary circle of the "Eighties" (Tachtigers) who adopted the examples of French decadence, naturalism and estheticism.
 In 1891, the decadent novel Noodlot (Destiny) appeared, written by the gay man who would become the Dutch leading novelist of the turn of the century, Louis Couperus.
-Both novels had clear-cut homosexual content, van Deyssel's novel of the relation between two pupils who would be sent away from the school because of their affair, Couperus' novel described how a man destroyed a heterosexual love affair out of jealousy and panicking that the male partner might turn out straight.
-The two leading young poets of the group of the "Eighties" Willem Kloos and Albert Verwey wrote poems to each other, the younger Verwey naming his cycle of poetry for Kloos "For the love that is named friendship" (voor de liefde die vriendschap heet).
-Kloos was an unhappy homosexual whose various male love affairs produced his best poetry, while these difficult relations led him to alcoholism and psychic problems.
-When their German poet-friend Stefan George visited Holland, he was surprised to encounter in Verwey a husband and father of many children - Verwey had become a respectable pater familias and had left the wild days of his youth.
+Both novels had clear-cut homosexual content: van Deyssel's novel about the relationship between two pupils who would be sent away from school because of their affair and Couperu's novel describing how a man destroyed a heterosexual love affair out of jealousy and panicking that the male partner might turn out to be heterosexual.3 The two leading young poets of the group of the "Eighties," Willem Kloos and Albert Verwey, wrote poems to each other, the younger Verwey naming his poetry in honour of Kloos: "For the love that is named friendship" (Voor de liefde die vriendschap heet).
+Kloos was an unhappy homosexual whose various male love affairs produced his best poetry, while these same difficult relationships led him to alcoholism and psychiatric problems.
+When their German poet-friend Stefan George visited Holland, he was surprised to encounter in Verwey a husband and father of many children.
+Verwey had become a respectable pater familias and had abandoned the wild days of his youth.
 Kloos had done the same.
-Tamed by a probably asexual marriage, he wrote no interesting poetry afterwards any longer.
-De Haan would twenty years later identify with these men, and write love letters to another leading member of this group, writer and physician Frederik van Eeden who became famous for his novels, his communal living arrangements "Walden" and his pacifism.
-De Haan's explicit love letters missed their target who was a straight male.
+Tamed by an (most likely) asexual marriage, he no longer wrote interesting poetry.
+Twenty years later, De Haan would identify with these men and write love letters to another leading member of this group, writer and physician Frederik van Eeden who became famous for his novels, his communal living arrangement "Walden" and his pacifism.
+De Haan's explicit love letters missed their target on someone who was in fact a straight male, but van Eeden became a life-long friend.